1 in 4

 Benefits from Access

-Free menstrual products in schools increase students’ attendance in classes and extracurricular activities.
-When young people have what they need to attend school, they can learn, participate, and feel confident.
+Providing free menstrual products in schools boosts student attendance in both classes and extracurricular activities.
+When young people have what they need to attend school, they can learn, participate, and feel more confident.

 A bin of period supplies sits on the back of a toilet.
 There's a sticker on it that says "return the favor, donate today!"